What makes Camp Crestridge different from all the other camps?

 If your child is a vegetarian, or is allergic to certain foods, we will work with them to find things they can eat.
 If they simply do not like something we are serving, we cannot accommodate these requests.
 If your child has serious food allergies, we ask that you complete the Special Diet and Food Allergy Form.
 For serious concerns, the camper may meet on Opening Day with our Dietary Lead from our Kitchen, the Camps Assistant Director, and a counselor in her cabin.
 This will help to keep everyone on the "same page."
 Also be aware that we have a salad bar and alternate meal options at lunch and dinner, as well as cereal and a yogurt bar with fruit at each breakfast meal.
 We always serve a hot breakfast option.

-The task of routine medication administration at our camps has become more complicated as more of our campers tend to be on medication than in the past.
-Any camper that takes daily medication at camp will need to have that medication (for their time at camp) purchased through and packaged by our contracted pharmacy, Sunshine Pharmacy and Health, in Black Mountain, NC.
+The task of routine medication administration at our camps has become more complicated as more of our campers tend to be on medication.
+Any camper that takes daily medication (or supplements/vitamins) at camp will need to have that medication (for their time at camp) purchased through and packaged by our contracted pharmacy, Sunshine Pharmacy and Health, in Black Mountain, NC.
 This process includes not only packaging the medication with the exact time and date stamp, but the medication information is also put into a system that is computerized.
 It will be noted each time your child received or didn’t receive their medication.
 Sunshine Pharmacy will work with you and/or your doctor’s office to get the prescription for your child’s time at camp.
+We strongly discourage parents to send vitamins or supplements to camp.
+Any "as needed" medication sent to camp (without a prescription) will not be returned on Closing Day.

 Will I be notified if my child gets sick at camp?